 Back to Molde as a superstar!

-As the songwriter, singer and pianist from New Jersey performed for an enthusiastic audience in Bjørnsonhuset in 2009 she was still an unfamiliar name to most.
-Now - almost ten years later, she has a large following across the globe, far beyond jazz.
-To Moldejazz, She brings the concert album "Live in Europe" which is currently listed on a number of year's best albums, and that quite clearly reinforces her qualities as a live artist.
+As the songwriter, singer and pianist from New Jersey performed for an enthusiastic audience in Bjørnsonhuset in 2009, she was still an unfamiliar name to most.
+Now, almost 10 years later, she has a large following across the globe – far beyond jazz.
+To Moldejazz, she's bringing her concert album Live in Europe, which currently's listed on a number of this year's best albums, which quite clearly reinforces her qualities as a live artist.

 Gardot was seriously injured in a traffic accident at a young age and started music after being recommended for her therapy during the long rehabilitation period.
-Her debut album from 2006 came on a small record label, but was later reissued by Verve in 2008.
-Her breakthrough came with the album "My One And Only Thrill" in 2009, which included the single "Baby, I'm a fool".
-The concert in Bjørnsonhuset July 16 will be the only opportunity to experience Melody Gardot in Norway in 2019.
+Her debut album from 2006 came on a small record label but was later reissued by Verve in 2008.
+Her breakthrough came with the album My One And Only Thrill in 2009, including the single "Baby, I'm a fool".
+The concert in Bjørnsonhuset 16 July will be the only opportunity to experience Melody Gardot in Norway in this year.

 Since his debut in 2008, he has created a unique expression, both through composition and trumpet play, as well as becoming a highly sought after sideman for everyone from artists like Esperanza Spalding to Wolfgang Muthspiel.

 In 2018 he released the album Origami Harvest, a daring and successful piece of art woven by string quartet, piano, drums, piano and rap.
-Rapper Kool AD contributes to the music with a lyrical commentary on African-American reality of contemporary America.
-And in addition to being an artistic masterpiece, the record is also a political commentary.
-It's all done elegantly and sounds groovy, while feeling relevant and important at the same time.
+Rapper Kool A.D. contributes to the music with a lyrical commentary on African-American reality of todays America.
+In addition to being an artistic masterpiece, the record is also a political commentary.
+It's all done elegantly and with a groovy sound, while still feeling relevant and important at the same time.

-“Ambrose Akinmusire is constantly looking for new ways to express herself and, with Origami Harvest, is able to unite widely different musical expressions in a device that feels like hip and chamber music at once." - Los Angeles Times
+“Ambrose Akinmusire is constantly looking for new ways to express herself and, with Origami Harvest, is able to unite widely different musical expressions in a device that feels like hip and chamber music at once."

-A-capella favourites back in Molde!
+Acapella favourites back in Molde!

 Legendary band close concert series in Alexandra Park

-It will be an unforgettable evening in Alexandra Park.
+We're sure this will be an unforgettable evening in Alexandra Park.

-Awardwinning bandleader with exciting band!
+Award-winning bandleader with an exciting band!

 World Music in a frame of Scandinavian contemporary jazz.

 Viddal's FriEnsemble includes 10 very strong names in jazz and folk music.
-Along with soloist Unni Boksasp and flutist Naissam Jalal who are to perform at Molde Jazz "Tri vendur blés ho i den høgaste sky" offers a fresh blend of medieval ballads, newer folk music, contemporary jazz and tunes from the Middle East.
-Viddal paints a rich and varied tonal language that keeps us at the edge of our seat all the time so we can discern all the details and tones of the music that is a nomadic walk through space and time.
+Together with soloist, Unni Boksasp, and flautist, Naissam Jalal, they're going to perform at Moldejazz with the commissioned piece "Tri vendur blés ho i den høgaste sky", which offers a fresh blend of medieval ballads, newer folk music, contemporary jazz and tunes from the Middle East.
+Viddal paints a rich and varied tonal language that keeps us at the edge of our seat all the way through, so we can discern all the details and tones of the music that is a nomadic walk through space and time.

 From Russia with jazz

-Evengy Lebedev, piano, accordion / Anton Revnyuk, double bass, electric bass / Ignat Kravtsov, drums
+Evengy Lebedev, piano, accordion / Anton Revnyuk, double bass, electric bass / Ignat Kravtsov, drums.

-The adventurous power trio Amgala Temple has been described as the encounter between "three musical powers".
+The adventurous power trio, Amgala Temple, has been described as the encounter between three musical powers.

-After the trio's critically acclaimed debut album "Invisible Airships" was released earlier this year, followed by a major tour, their stocks have really soared and they become a bright star in Norwegian instrumental music heaven.
-The band has even compared with great artists like Hendrix, Dungen, Zappa, Bombino and Miles Davis.
-What is nevertheless clear is that the band has a full tank and that their music has a strongly buoyant.
-Dagbladet has awarded the album the best Norwegian releases in 2018, and writes, "If you like music with atmosphere, surprising twists and turns, you'll just have to listen to Amgala Temple."
+After the trio's critically acclaimed debut album Invisible Airships was released in November last year, they followed up with a major tour – their stocks have really soared and they've become a bright star in the Norwegian instrumental music heaven.
+The band has even been compared to great artists like Jimi Hendrix, Dungen, Frank Zappa, Bombino and Miles Davis.
+What's clear is that the band nevertheless has a full tank and that their music is strongly buoyant.
+Norwegian newspaper, Dagbladet, mentioned the album among the best Norwegian releases in 2018 and writes, "If you like music with atmosphere, surprising twists and turns, you'll just have to listen to Amgala Temple."